cpsc455-bugstorm/TravelersTea/README.md

 Given this data, users will be able to have meaningful thought out trips.
 Additional functionalities include a social aspect (e.g. sharing plans, rating plans).

+## Limitations

+- Some locations don't necessarily have a corresponding coordinate; please try a different location if you run into this.

 ## Team Members

 - Lymeng Naret